 Pilot sites

-The program has seen the launch of 6 projects in 4 counties along the Colombian Caribbean coast.
+The program has seen the launch of 3 projects along the Colombian Caribbean coast.

 Discover here the specificities of each area.